 Just like the late, great Rodney Dangerfield, the humble cover letter gets no respect either.

-Job-seekers spend so much time and energy on their resume they’ve got nothing left to offer their poor, neglected cover letter.
+Jobseekers spend so much time and energy learning how to write a resume that they’ve got nothing left to offer their poor, neglected cover letter.

 Big… big mistake!